omertayyab/cric_blog_R/content/post/2022-11-27-babrizp1/index.md

 ## Selecting Babar and Rizwan's 25 games

 We want to select the matches where Babar and Rizwan opened together.
-We have ball-by-ball data (as `.csv` files) for these matches somewhere within our downloaded and extracted archive, but we don't have a way of selecting our requisite `.csv`s to read into `R`.
+We have ball-by-ball data (as `.csv` files) for these matches somewhere within our downloaded and extracted archive, but we don't have a way of selecting our requisite `.csv` files to read into `R`.
 This is where the `cricketdata` package comes in.

 This package has a function that can provide us with the `match ID` by team and date of the game (and several other variables).
 The `.csv` files are named by their `match ID`, so we'll filter out Pakistan's games and get associated `match ID`.